-- single- and dual-sided velcro – little strips to hold all the wiring to your carpeted panels. ($50 bucks will practically get you a lifetime supply from Lowe’s)
+- single- and dual-sided velcro – little strips to hold stuff to your carpeted panels.

 - $15 for a level to help hang your artwork, if you don’t already have one.
 (The ones with the ruler along the side is especially handy for centering framed work on the panels.)

 - CAUTION: If you’re OCD, don’t bring one.
 You’ll be re-leveling all of your work after every slight breeze.